Differentiated Instruction

 Before discussing Differentiated Instruction, complete the assessment below to check what you already know, what you need to unlearn, and what you might be interested in exploring further.

-Like Universal Design for Learning, differentiated instruction is also a technique used by teachers to tailor learning experiences for each student so that they are individualized to their needs.
-Educators use various teaching strategies and lesson adaptations to instruct students with diverse learning needs in the same course, classroom, or learning environment.
+Like Universal Design for Learning, teachers use Differentiated Instruction as a technique to tailor and individualize learning experiences for each student’s needs.
+Various teaching strategies and lesson adaptations help educators instruct students with diverse learning needs in the same course, classroom, or learning environment.

-To do this effectively, the teacher must consider the unique needs of each student and present information in such a way that each student can interpret, adapt, and find ownership in the process (Gregory and Chapman, 2007).
+To do this effectively, the teacher must consider each student’s unique needs and present information in such a way that each student can interpret, adapt, and find ownership in the process (Gregory and Chapman, 2007).
 Differentiated Instruction meets each student where they are in the learning process and “offers challenging, appropriate options for them in order to achieve success” (pg.
 3).

-Teachers who employ differentiated instructional strategies may adjust the elements of a lesson from one group of students to another so that those who may need more time or a different teaching approach to grasp a concept get the individualized assistance they need, while those students who have already mastered a concept can be assigned a different learning activity or move on to a new concept or lesson.
-In more diverse classrooms, teachers will tailor lessons to address the unique needs of special-education students, high-achieving students, and English-language learners.
+Teachers who employ differentiated Instructional strategies may adjust the elements of a lesson from one group of students to another.
+This adjustment allows those who may need more time or a different teaching approach to grasp a concept to receive the individualized assistance they need, while introducing those students who already have mastered a concept to a different learning activity or a new concept or lesson.
+In more diverse classrooms, teachers will tailor lessons to address the unique needs of special education students, high-achieving students, and English-language learners.
 Teachers also use formative assessment—periodic, in-process evaluations of what students are learning or not learning—to determine the best instructional approaches or modifications needed for each student.

-There is some noticeable overlap between universal design for learning and Differentiated Instruction, but the two are not the same.
+While some noticeable overlap exists between universal design for learning and Differentiated Instruction, the two are not the same.
 While both work to make content more approachable for learners, “UDL is a function of instructional design, and differentiated instruction is a function of instructional delivery” (Understanding UDL vs. Differentiated Instruction).
-UDL proactively seeks to give learners options depending on their learning and assignment preferences, whereas differentiated instruction reactively seeks to tailor learning and assignments depending on students’ identified needs.
+UDL proactively seeks to give learners options depending on their learning and assignment preferences, while Differentiated Instruction reactively seeks to tailor learning and assignments depending on students’ identified needs.

 UDL Versus Differentiated Instruction |